scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 # Power analysis activity in G*Power

+*last edited Sept 13, 2021*

 ------------------------------------------------------------------

 ## Goals for today

-- Review the definition of statistical power (in null hypothesis significance testing)
+- Review of statistical power analysis
+  - What is statistical power? (in null hypothesis significance testing)
-- Review the purpose of power analysis
+  - What is the purpose of power analysis?
-- Review the pieces of information that are necessary to conduct a power analysis
+  - What pieces of information are necessary to conduct a power analysis?
-- Review different approaches to determine a target effect size
+  - What are some approaches to determine a target effect size?
 - Learn how to conduct a power analysis for common experimental designs:
   - 1 group, 1 variable (t-test of mean, effect size d)
   - 2 groups, 1 variable (independent samples t-test, effect size d with pooled SD)